teejl/the_TeeJ/README.md

 I have been chasing too many dreams.
 I need to cut the excess out of my life and make it simple once more.
 A simple life is easy and enjoyable.
 I want to be a Data Scienties.
 I want to be a Student, a teacher, an actuary, a mathematician, a boyfriend, and a basketball player.
 No TeeJ you can't do all of these things and be happy/successful at all of them.
 So instead I have cut them out.
 Or most of them and I am left with being a boyfriend, an actuary/mathematician, and a guy trying to enjoy his activities/friends.
 My priorities are aligned.
 My schedule is flexible.
 My life is relaxed.

+## Attraction
+"You create your thoughts, your thoughts create your intentions, and your intentions create your reality."

+I find the art of attraction quite strange.
+It is weird that we as people are attracted to one another, and actually unattracted to one another.
+It is something that is unexplainable.
+For instance, take a girl you have a crush on or your girlfriend.
+The first time you saw that person it was like... wow.
+For some reason they have something appealing.
+Something that causes you to not look away.
+Something that pulls in all of your attention.
+And in the end it is all subjective.